RFF Home > Centers > CECE

 Surveying American Attitudes toward Climate Change and Clean Energy

-RFF has teamed up with Stanford University and USA Today to conduct an in-depth survey of American perceptions of climate change and energy policies.
+RFF has teamed up with Stanford University and The New York Times to conduct an in-depth survey of American perceptions of climate change and energy policies.

 Previous Research Projects